-Piton de la Fournaise is one of the most active effusive centers in the world, it being a volcano that has experienced44 more than one eruption a year since human settlement of the island at the end of the 17th century, and two eruptions a year since the volcano has been closely monitored by OVPF since 1979.
-The resulting database to calculate lava flow frequency and probability of future vent opening thus comprises more than two hundred individual lava flows emplaced within the Enclos since 1931, about fifteen lava flows emplaced outside of the Enclos since 1708 and more than seven hundred vents over the entire volcano edifice.
-Within the most active area of the volcano (i.e, the Enclos), a lava flow has been emitted in average every five months since 1931, thirteen of which have cut the island belt road, while beyond the caldera, an effusive event has occurred on average every twenty-one years over the last three centuries.
-Since 1931, two Hors Enclos eruptions (in 1977 and 1986) have caused property damage, This large database allows compilation of a statistically robust hazard assessment and production of probabilistic hazard maps for lava flow inundation.
-Supprimé: see
+Piton de la Fournaise is one of the most active effusive centers in the world, it being a volcano that has experienced more than one eruption a year since human settlement of the island at the end of the 17th century, and two eruptions a year since 1979 when the volcano began being monitored by OVPF.
+The resulting database available for calculation of lava flow frequency and probability, as well as future vent opening, thus comprises more than two hundred individual lava flows emplaced within the Enclos since 1931, about fifteen lava flows emplaced outside of the Enclos since 1708 and more than seven hundred vents over the entire edifice.
+Within the most active area of the volcano (i.e, the Enclos), a lava flow has been emitted on average every five months since 1931, thirteen of which have cut the island belt road, while beyond the caldera, an effusive event has occurred on average every twenty-one years over the last three centuries.
+Since 1931, two Hors Enclos eruptions (in 1977 and 1986) have caused property damage.